rolfen/api-assignement/README.md

     });

-For more details feel free to look at the comments inside these files.
+For more details please look at the source.

-## About the Choices
+## About the Platform Choices

-Firstly, I chose node.js because it is a tool that I can know, and a way to get started quickly.
-I believe that node offers flexibility whilst keeping complexity low.
+I chose node.js because it is a tool that I am familiar with, and a way to get started quickly.
+I believe that node offers flexibility whilst keeping complexity low, which I feel is appropriate for this task.

 I chose express for an easier, more elegant (less boilerplate-y) and extensible way of handling HTTP requests, and because it exposes the node HTTP request object, so it doesn't get in the way whenever low-level control is required.

 For testing, I initially experimented with a couple of libraries for writing requests and 'should" for making assertions, but after running into some problems with documentation, I decided to write my own functions for that.

-Although this particular exercise could have been completed without using any frameworks at all (outside node.js), the instructions seemed to suggest using one, to some extent.
+Although this particular exercise could have been completed without the usage of any framework outside node.js and npm, the instructions seemed to suggest using one, to some extent.

-Some level of abstraction is provided by these frameworks, making it more pleasant to write and read the code.
+Some amount of abstraction is provided by express, making it more pleasant to write and read the code.

 ## Web API